OpenRG/OGprimer/README.md

 ## 1. Overlapping generations textbook chapters

 Evans and DeBacker have provided the following four textbook chapters from Evans and DeBacker (2020) as an introduction to building and solving overlapping generations models for policy analysis.
-These chapters are all available in this repository in the `Chapters` folder.
+These chapters are all available in this repository in the `OGprimer/Chapters/` folder.
 They are also linked below.

 | Chapter           | Description  |
 |-------------------|--------------|